 Shinjuku is an interesting area of the city.
 Whether you’re looking at the large crowds of people, the many neon lights, or the skyscrapers of the business district, this area is very much modern Japan.

-You’ll need a little time to properly wonder around this area, with the best time to visit is the evening.
+You’ll need a little time to properly wonder around this area.
+The best time to visit is during the evening.